Manoj-T-V/Recipe/README.md

     pip install pytest pytest-cov pytest-django
     ```

-    Then, run the tests with coverage and generate a coverage report:
+    Then, run the tests with coverage and generate a coverage report, replace recipe with user for user testing:

     ```bash
     docker-compose exec web pytest --cov=recipe --cov-report=html